A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Discrete spaces and their properties

-Before addressing the analysis of \eqref{eq:discrete_mixed_form}, let us recall that the classical inequalities (see \cite{daveiga06}) are true for the primal and the dual space. \begin{theorem} Given a quasi-uniform mesh and let $r, s$ be such that $0 \leq r \leq s \leq p +1$.
-Then, there exists a constant $C$ depending only on $p, \theta, \varphi_0$ and $\hat{W}$ such that for any $v \in H^s(\Omega)$ there exists an approximation $v^h \in V^h$ such that
+Before addressing the analysis of \eqref{eq:discrete_mixed_form}, let us recall that {the following inequalities} (see \cite{daveiga06}) are true for the primal and the dual space. \begin{theorem} Let a given quasi-uniform mesh and let $r, s$ be such that $0 \leq r \leq s \leq p +1$.
+Then, there exists a constant depending only on $p, \theta, \varphi_0$ and $\hat{W}$ such that for any $v \in H^s(\Omega)$ there exists an approximation $v^h \in V^h$ such that